ha/doozerd/doc/proto.md

 Doozer is a highly-available, consistent lock service.
 It also lets you store small amounts of metadata as files in a directory tree.
-See below for a complete description of the data model.
+See [data model](https://github.com/ha/doozerd/blob/master/data-model.md) for a complete description.

 The doozer protocol is used for messages between clients and servers.
 A client connects to doozerd by TCP and